mdillemuth/meet-app/README.md

 #### Scenario 3: User can collapse an event to hide its details

-- _Given_ the user has clickend 'show details' on an event element
+- _Given_ the user has clicked 'show details' on an event element
 - _When_ the user clicks 'hide details' on the event element
 - _Then_ the event element will close and the user will see the list of collapsed event elements